Comet Hale–Bopp: Detection of argon

 Hale–Bopp was the first comet where the noble gas argon was detected.
 Noble gases are chemically inert and vary from low to high volatility.
 Since different noble elements have different sublimation temperatures, and don't interact with other elements, they can be used for probing the temperature histories of the cometary ices.
-Krypton has a sublimation temperature of 16–20 K and was found to be depleted more than 25 times relative to the solar abundance, while argon with its higher sublimation temperature was enriched relative to the solar abundance.
-Together these observations indicate that the interior of Hale–Bopp has always been colder than 35–40 K, but has at some point been warmer than 20 K. Unless the solar nebula was much colder and richer in argon than generally believed, this suggests that the comet formed beyond Neptune in the Kuiper belt region and then migrated outward to the Oort cloud.
+Krypton has a sublimation temperature of 16–20 K (−430 to −423 Fahrenheit/ −257 to −253 Celsius) and was found to be depleted more than 25 times relative to the solar abundance, while argon with its higher sublimation temperature was enriched relative to the solar abundance.
+Together these observations indicate that the interior of Hale–Bopp has always been colder than 35–40 K (−396 to −387 Fahrenheit / −238 to −233 Celsius), but has at some point been warmer than 20 K (−423 Fahrenheit / −253 Celsius).
+Unless the solar nebula was much colder and richer in argon than generally believed, this suggests that the comet formed beyond Neptune in the Kuiper belt region and then migrated outward to the Oort cloud.